BFSupavida/BFSupavida/README.md

 I am Looking for Automated Tester Positions
 -----------------------------------------------

-I've been learning to code for 4 month after switching careers.
-I started with HTML, CSS and JavaScript by joining Junior Software Developer Generation Thailand Bootcamp Cohort 6.
+I started learning to code with HTML, CSS, and JavaScript.
+Currently, I’m working as a Software Tester, where I apply my coding skills to introduce automation into our testing processes.

 * 🌍  I'm based in Thailand, but open every opertunity will come.
 * ✉️  You can contact me at [supavida.itthirak@gmail.com](mailto:f.supavida@gmail.com)